Grampian Television: Aberdeen

 Grampian's first studios and headquarters were located at Queens Cross, Aberdeen, where the company purchased a former tram depot belonging to Aberdeen Corporation Tramways in 1960.
 The depot was converted for use as television studios with completion planned prior to October 1961.
 The complex housed two main studios and a third smaller studio for continuity, which was updated in the early 1980s when £4 million worth (2009: £10.5m) was spent on a new Central Technical Area and presentation facilities.

 These studios continued to be of importance to Grampian well into the new millennium, despite the transfer of the presentation and continuity to Scottish's Glasgow base and job losses when SMG took over the company.
 In June 2003, Grampian moved to new, smaller, state-of-the-art all digital studios at Craigshaw Business Park in West Tullos, Aberdeen, some of the most advanced in the world at the time of opening.
-Their previous headquarters at Queens Cross were subsequently demolished and redeveloped as housing.
+Their previous headquarters at Queens Cross were subsequently demolished in 2004 and redeveloped as housing.

 Dundee and Inverness

 In addition to their Aberdeen headquarters, Grampian ran a newsroom and sales office in Dundee at the entrance of the Angus Hotel in Marketgait, which also contained a film studio for interviews.

-In 1978, the Dundee operation moved to a new remote-controlled studio at Albany House, before moving again to Harbour Chambers in the City Quay area in 1998.
+In 1978, the Dundee operation moved to a new remote-controlled studio at Albany House, before moving again to Harbor Chambers in the City Quay area in 1998, and later to Seabraes in the Greenmarket area in 2008.

-As of April 2008, STV's Tayside operation is based at Seabraes in the Greenmarket area of Dundee.
+As of 2025, STV's Tayside operation is based at the Dundee Technology Park near the Ninewells area of the city.

 In 1983, a further district newsroom and remote-controlled studio was opened at Huntly Street, Inverness, aimed at improving coverage of the Highlands and Islands.
 The Inverness operation relocated to Stoneyfield Business Park during the summer of 2020.